-Hawaiian ti plant (Cordyline fruticosa, syn.
-Cordyline terminalis) comes in a wide variety of colors or color combinations across 20 species and dozens of cultivars.
-"Red Sister" is one widely-available commercial variety, whose name comes from its deep-pink, burgundy-splashed foliage.
-Red Sister is grown as an outdoor landscape plant in subtropical and tropical areas, and is a widely grown houseplant in warmer climates.
-Given the proper conditions and care, and protected from cold, a Red Sister cordyline can grow to be a large plant that can bring a splash of color to any space.
+Hawaiian ti plant (Cordyline fruticosa, formerly C. terminalis) comes in a wide variety of colors or color combinations across 20 species and dozens of cultivars.
+C. fruticosa 'Red Sister' (USDA plant hardiness zones 10 through 12) is one widely available cultivar, whose name comes from its deep-pink, burgundy-splashed foliage.
+Red Sister is grown as an outdoor landscape plant in subtropical and tropical areas and is a prized houseplant in cooler climates.
+Given the proper conditions and care and protected from temperatures below 55 degrees Fahrenheit, a Red Sister cordyline can grow to be a large plant that can bring a splash of color to any indoor or outdoor space.

 Choose a location in bright light, but avoid planting your Red Sister in full sun, as the leaves may burn.
-An eastern or southern exposure is optimal, but semi-shade is acceptable.
+An eastern or southern exposure is optimal, but semishade is acceptable.
 The more light, the more colorful the foliage will be.

 Place the plant in the hole and fill the hole with water.
 While the water is soaking in, start alternately adding the original soil with the compost in approximately 2-inch-thick layers.
 Add more water as necessary.
 Adding the soil and compost while the water is in the hole helps the soil settle and prevents air pockets.
-Top the hole with soil taken out of the hole.
+Backfill the hole with soil taken out of the hole.
 Tamp the soil down well around the plant.

 Protect your ti plant from freezing temperatures by covering it with a blanket tied around the base of the plant.
 Do not cut back cold-damaged limbs until new growth comes out in the spring.